openssl/tools/HOWTO-make-a-release.md

 ## Update the newsflash locally

-*The changes in this section should be made in your clone of the openssl otc repo*
+*The changes in this section should be made in your clone of the release data repo*

 Update the release-data/newsflash.txt file.
 This normally is one or two lines.
 Just copy and paste existing announcements making minor changes for